“ Lack of boundaries invites lack of respect.”

 Ticktime Pomodoro Timer, Desk Timer Cube, Hexagon Visual Magnetic Flip Timer, Silent & Alarm, for Kids, Classroom, ADHD, Productivity, Office, Meeting, Sports, Meditation.

 Of course, the audible timer doesn’t always work.
 There will be clients who seek extra time.
-They’ll say things like, “just one more question” or “let me finish this story.”
+They’ll say things like, “Just one more question” or “Let me finish this story.”
 As the coach, you get to decide whether you wish to honour their request or not.
 Keep in mind, if you do honour their request, they may try this tactic in the future too.

 Remember, you’re showing your clients what to expect in the future!
 If you want calls to end crisply on time, hold the boundary firm and don’t waver on it.
-When a client pushes for extra time, feel free to say, “let’s put a pin in that and pick it up on our next call.”
+When a client pushes for extra time, feel free to say, “Let’s put a pin in that and pick it up on our next call.”

 If you want to offer your coaching clients support between calls, Voxer is a great way to do that.
-The app allows you and your clients to share audio or text messages…. without using your personal phone number.
-And the best thing about using Voxer instead of your phone number is that you can turn off Voxer notifications and still be fielding regular text messages from friends and family (any messaging app that can be separate from friends and family is fantastic!).
+The app allows you and your clients to share audio or text messages…. without using your phone number.
+The best thing about using Voxer instead of your phone number is that you can turn off Voxer notifications and still be fielding regular text messages from friends and family (any messaging app that can be separate from friends and family is fantastic!).

 Keep in mind that if you’re going to make yourself available for quick support between calls it’s important to set a boundary about when you will be available for these.
 If you won’t be available to offer support in the evenings and on weekends, let them know.
 Then you can decide if you want clients to abstain from messaging you during these times or if they can message you, but you won’t respond to them until you’re ‘back to work’ (be sure to let them know this beforehand so they aren’t wondering why you’re not responding to them).